 How will I know which tires are winter tires?

 Start by speaking to one of the experts at Fountain Tire.
 Winter tires bear the "mountain snowflake" symbol on the sidewall of the tire, which tells you that this tire has been tested and passes winter safety standards.
 To qualify for the severe snow usage symbol, winter tires must perform a minimum of 110% better than a standard tire in a mandated snow traction test; however, many winter tires are 130-150% better, which translates to shorter stopping distance and better handling.

 Will winter tires help me stop in slippery conditions?

-A study conducted by the Quebec Ministry of Transport showed that a proper winter tire can improve braking up to 25 per cent over an all-season radial tire, and can improve collision avoidance by approximately 38 per cent.
+A study conducted by the Tire and Rubber Association of Canada (TRAC) showed that a proper winter tire can improve braking up to 30 per cent over an all-season radial tire, and can improve collision avoidance by approximately 38 per cent.

 Why shouldn't I keep winter tires on my car all year long?

 Winter tires are designed with softer tread compounds so they can dig into snow and stick to ice at low temperatures.
 To get the optimal performance from the tires on your vehicle you should use the products as they are intended.
 While you could keep winter tires on all year, they typically have softer tread rubber and will wear out more quickly than an all-season tires.